zqpaperpiano/tix-front-end/README.md

-###Tix
+# TIX

-##Online ticketing application that allows for a seamless ticket buying experience for all of your favorite events
+### An online ticketing platform that allows you to purchase the tickets to all of your favorite events seamlessly

-#Front end of the application is made with React.js and css.
+Front end is created with React.js and styled with CSS.

-#Back end of the application can be found [here] (https://github.com/enbot171/tix-back-end)
+Back end is created with SpringBoot, and can be found [here](https://github.com/enbot171/tix-back-end)